ALEX STRADA

 Fictive Witness: Monuments, Memory and the Art of Indigenous History

-Online lecture-performance with Tali Keren and Native Studies Scholar Shari Huhndorf
+With Tali Keren and Native Studies Scholar Shari Huhndorf

 Goethe-Institut